bekk/bekk-christmas/post/elm/utkast-lord-of-the-pipes.md

 While the former requires careful parsing of parens, the latter variant instantly reveals the different steps.
 It forms a *pipeline.*

-The type signatures of the functions you intend to use speak to if and how they lend themselves to forming part of a pipeline.
-Most list functions